 What is the definition of liquidity?

-Liquidity is the ease with which an asset can be converted into cash without significantly affecting its market price.
+Liquidity refers to how easily an asset can be converted into cash without significantly affecting its market price.
+In investments, higher liquidity generally means the asset can be bought or sold more easily.

 What is the meaning of liquidity risk?

-It means the possibility that an asset cannot be sold quickly or may need to be sold at a lower price.
+Liquidity risk means the possibility that an investor may not be able to sell an asset quickly or may have to sell it at a lower-than-expected price.

 What is an example of a liquidity risk situation?

-An investor may need urgent cash but may be unable to sell a thinly traded asset at the expected value.
+A liquidity risk situation can occur when an investor needs urgent cash but is unable to sell a thinly traded investment at the expected value.

 What are the causes of liquidity risk?